greg1951/react-readme-docs/Typescript-course/Data-Fetching-Zod.md

 # App Component

-Here is the Zod implementation of the project.
-(The main branch in GitHub contains the original, non-Zod project.)
+Here is the Zod implementation of the project. ([The main branch in GitHub](https://github.com/greg1951/react-typescript-data-fetching) contains the original, non-Zod project.
+The [feature/zod branch](https://github.com/greg1951/react-typescript-data-fetching/tree/feature/zod) has all of the Zod code.)

 ```javascript
 import { type ReactNode, useEffect, useState } from "react";